umr-ds/RepairNatrix/README.md

 * constraint_filtering: options for primer & sequence length, which are used in the filtering rules until assembly
 * prinseq: option to trim to length (cut right side of trim)

+---

+#### Usage

+RepairNatrix uses a yaml file to specify the input files and parameters.
+A schema to validate yaml files including a description for all field can be found [here](https://github.com/umr-ds/RepairNatrix/example_data.yaml).
+An example config can be found [here](https://github.com/umr-ds/RepairNatrix/example_data.yaml).

+For the full documentation see [@Natrix](https://github.com/MW55/Natrix)